 Isabella was the youngest of 9 children.
-Her oldest sister was the only other family member who joined the church and emigrate to Utah.
+Her oldest sister was the only other family member who joined the church and emigrated to Utah.
 Isabella married David Wilkin in 1839 in Scotland.
-They were among the early converts to the Church in Scotland and emigrated to the US in 1843 on the ship Swanton and traveled to Nauvoo.
-They left Nauvoo with the Saints
+Family Search indicates she may have given birth to a few children who did not live.
+They were among the early converts to the Church in Scotland and emigrated to the US in

+1843 on the ship Swanton and traveled to Nauvoo.
+They left Nauvoo with the Saints and traveled to Council Bluffs where David enlisted in the Mormon Battalion and Isabella became a laundress.

 Arriving in Santa Fe, they were part of the Brown detachment sent to Pueblo.
-Her name appeared multiple times on the detached soldier's pay roll, noting the amount she was due for her assumed service as a laundress for several soldiers.
+Her name appeared multiple times on the detached soldier's payroll, noting the amount she was due for her assumed service as a laundress for several soldiers.

-They traveled to Salt Lake with the detachments arriving in July 1847, although it is unclear why Isabella's name was missing on the Thomas Bullock roster.
+They traveled to Salt Lake with the detachments arriving in July 1847, although Isabella's name was accidently left off the Thomas Bullock roster that recorded those entering the valley.
 They were both rebaptized on August 8 in Salt Lake with many other battalion members and families.
-It is uncertain if Isabella gave birth to any biological children.